Life

 On the cosmic scale, our human journey is no more than a tiny blip.
 Why not spend this short time enriching our connection?

-Backpacking involves a long and steady aerobic workout with fitness benefits that rival other more intense, higher impact activities.
-Although backpacking is a non-competitive recreational activity with a low chance of burn-out, the constant climbing and descending can lead to cramping and injury.
-Besides the overuse of the muscles, leg cramping is exacerbated by inadequate eccentric contraction strength, dehydration, electrolyte imbalance from sweating, and insufficient carbohydrate intake.
-Common Causes of Leg Cramps When Hiking When you are backpacking, the muscles in your leg contract while in motion and stretch out when motion is completed, or another muscle moves it in […]
+Backpacking involves a long, steady aerobic workout with fitness benefits that rival those of other, more intense, higher-impact activities.
+Although backpacking is a non-competitive recreational activity with a low chance of burnout, the constant climbing and descending can lead to cramping and injury.
+While most people blame a lack of bananas (potassium), the reality is more complex.
+Besides the overuse of these muscles, leg cramping is exacerbated by inadequate eccentric contraction strength, dehydration, electrolyte imbalance from sweating, and insufficient carbohydrate intake.
+Here are the primary culprits behind those trail-side spasms: Common Causes of Leg Cramps When Hiking When you are backpacking, […]

 If you hike with your dog in the U.S., you know how frustrating it can be to find a dog-friendly destination.
-Many of the national parks do not allow dogs on trails and state parks vary by state.
-Some U.S. states allow dogs on state managed lands while others, such as California, mostly prohibit dogs.
-This is why we’ve put together these useful resources to help you find tail friendly hiking and travel spots.
+Many national parks do not allow dogs on trails, and state parks vary by state.
+Some U.S. states allow dogs on state-managed lands, while others, such as California, mainly prohibit dogs.
+This is why we’ve put together these useful resources to help you find tail-friendly hiking and travel spots.
 What should I bring for my dog on the trail?
-Collar & Leash (with ID tag and license) Towel to keep in the car to wipe […]
+Collar & Leash (with ID tag and license) Towel to keep in the car to wipe off muddy paws Water […]

 When is the Best Time to go Hiking?